- Social Security Disability Insurance (SSDI) is a government program that pays monthly benefits to applicants with physical/mental disability.

 - Because the person with dementia may not be ideally suited to actually complete the application, they can appoint a legal guardian or any other adequately authorized person to act on their behalf.

 Without the benefits that accrue to a compassionate allowance application, a regular application normally takes 3 to 6 months before the applicant hears back from the examiner.
 That period of time is cut down to a few weeks only, sometimes to a few days, if the person’s application is within the compassionate allowance guidelines.
+This allows individuals in dire need the ability to access these SSDI funds more readily.

 Quick Disability Determination (QDD) is another method that the Social Security Administration (SSA) uses to speed up SSDI claims.
 The Social Security Administration has at its disposal a state-of-the-art software program that assesses online applications to highlight those factors that increase the probability of a claimant’s eligibility for disability insurance benefits.
 Once an application is flagged, it is dispatched to a special Quick Disability Determination committee for review and final determination.